hraberg/deuce/README.md

 (s/stop screen) ;; Restores the terminal to what it was.
 Ctrl-C kills Swank.
 ```

-To display something for real, we need Emacs windows, of which the minibuffer is one, and finally at least one Emacs frame, that is - a real window or terminal.
-To this you add the keymaps, which are basically nested in trees, looking somewhat like this:
+To display something for real, we need Emacs windows, of which the minibuffer is one, and finally at least one Emacs frame - a real "OS" window or terminal.
+To this mix you add the keymaps, which are basically nested in trees, looking somewhat like this:

 ```el
 slime-mode-map